Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Experiments

 \subsection{Image classification}

-Vision Transfomers~\citep{dosovitskiy2020image} are becoming one of the most popular architectures in computer vision.
-Since our method applies to any Transformer model, we evaluate \oursabb{} on the popular ImageNet-1k~\citep{ILSVRC15} dataset.
+Vision Transfomer~\citep{dosovitskiy2020image} is one of the most popular architectures in computer vision.
+Since our method applies to any Transformer model, we evaluate it on the popular ImageNet-1k~\citep{ILSVRC15} dataset.
 We use a pre-trained ViT-B checkpoint as the base model and compare \oursabb{} with MoEfication in terms of the computational cost versus accuracy trade-off.
-For broader comparison, we also evaluate the state-of-the-art early-exit method Zero-time Waste~(ZTW)~\cite{wojcik2023zero}.
+For broader comparison, we also evaluate the state-of-the-art early-exit method Zero-time Waste~(ZTW)~\citep{wojcik2023zero}, as well as our re-implementation of A-ViT, an efficient token dropping method proposed by \citet{yin2022vit}.
 Our results, presented in \Cref{fig:vit_cost_vs_acc}, demonstrate the significant gains from applying our method over MoEfication.